ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 where $w_1$ and $w_{wp1}$ are the amount of water available and at wilting point, respectively.
 Root water uptake depletes the soil moisture of the superficial (1a) and upper (1b) soil layers.

-$CropIrrigationWaterDemand$ is then computed by:
+$CropIrrigationDemand$ is then computed by:

-<br>$CropIrrigationWaterDemand = ( T_{max} - T_{a,irrig} ) \cdot IrrigationMult$
+<br>$CropIrrigationDemand = ( T_{max} - T_{a,irrig} ) \cdot IrrigationMult$

 where $IrrigationMult$ is a non-dimensional factor generally larger than 1 having the function to account for the additional amount of water required to prevent salinisation problems.

-$CropIrrigationWaterAbstraction$ is larger than $CropIrrigationWaterDemand$ in order to account for the water losses within the irrigation system.
-These losses are quantified using two non-dimensional factors, namely the $IrrigationEfficiency$ and the $ConveyanceEfficiency$.
+*CropIrrigationAbstraction* is larger than *CropIrrigationDemand* in order to account for the water losses within the irrigation system.
+These losses are quantified using two non-dimensional factors, namely the *IrrigationEfficiency* and the *ConveyanceEfficiency*.
 Both these factors can vary between 0 and 1, the values are required as input data.
-For example, $IrrigationEfficiency$ is ~0.90 for drip irrigation, and ~0.75 for sprinkling irrigation; $ConveyanceEfficiency$ is ~0.80 for a common type channel. $CropIrrigationWaterAbstraction$ is the computed as follows:
+For example, *IrrigationEfficiency* is ~0.90 for drip irrigation, and ~0.75 for sprinkling irrigation; *ConveyanceEfficiency* is ~0.80 for a common type channel. *CropIrrigationAbstraction* is the computed as follows:
-<br>$CropIrrigationWaterAbstraction = \frac{CropIrrigationWaterDemand}{IrrigationEfficiency \cdot ConveyanceEfficiency}$
+<br>*CropIrrigationAbstraction = (CropIrrigationDemand)/(IrrigationEfficiency * ConveyanceEfficiency)*

-If the soil is frozen (i.e. the $FrostIndex$ is larger than the $FrostIndexThreshold$), $CropIrrigationWaterDemand$ is set to 0.
+If the soil is frozen (i.e. the $FrostIndex$ is larger than the $FrostIndexThreshold$), *CropIrrigationDemand* is set to 0.